Irineu333/KMP-WebWithCompose/README.md

 #  [Template] KMP Web With Compose

-Template of a kotlin multiplatform project with js target and compose multiplatform.
+Template of a Kotlin Multiplatform project with Kotlin/JS target and Compose Multiplatform.

 ## Versions
 - Compose: 1.5.3